artichokes/dart-scissors/README.md

 Valid settings:
 - `mirrorCss`: `true` by default in release mode and false by default in debug mode.
-- `cssDirection` `ltr` by default in debug and release mode.
+- `nativeDirection`: Defines the direction of input css. `ltr` by default in debug and release mode.
 - `cssJanusPath`: `cssJanus` by default.

 ###Limitations
- - Works only on css files.
-Pre-processors like sass and less are not supported.
+ - Works only on css files when used as standalone css_mirroring_transformer.
- - Does not handle directives like KeyFrames and page.
+ - Does not handle directives like @keyframes and @page.

 ## Using `scissors/permutations_transformer`